fastify/fastify/docs/Migration-Guide-V3.md

 The new stream should add the `receivedEncodedLength` property to the stream that should reflect the actual data size received from the client.
-For instance, in compressed request it should be the size of the compressed payload.
+For instance, in a compressed request it should be the size of the compressed payload.
 This property can (and should) be dynamically updated during `data` events.

-The old syntax of Fastify v2 without payload it is supported but it is deprecated.
+The old syntax of Fastify v2 without payload is supported but it is deprecated.

 ### Changed hooks behaviour ([#2004](https://github.com/fastify/fastify/pull/2004))

 From Fastify v3, the behavior of `onRoute` and `onRegister` hooks will change slightly in order to support hook encapsulation.

-- `onRoute` - The hook will be called asynchronously, in v1/v2 it's called as soon as a route is registered.
+- `onRoute` - The hook will be called asynchronously.
+In v2 this hook is called as soon as a route is registered.
 This means that if you want to use it, you should register this hook as soon as possible in your code.
+(TODO: this statement is unclear.
+Are we saying that the v2 hook should be registered as soon as possible?
+Or are we saying the v3 hook should be?)
-- `onRegister` - Same as the onRoute hook, the only difference is that now the very first call will no longer be the framework itself, but the first registered plugin
+- `onRegister` - Same as the onRoute hook.
+The only difference is that now the very first call will no longer be the framework itself, but the first registered plugin.

 ### Changed Content Type Parser syntax ([#2286](https://github.com/fastify/fastify/pull/2286))

-In Fastify v3 the Content Type Parsers have now a single signature for parsers.
+In Fastify v3 the content type parsers now have a single signature for parsers.

-The new signatures is `fn(request, payload, done)` or `async fn(request, payload)`.
+The new signatures are `fn(request, payload, done)` or `async fn(request, payload)`.
 Note that `request` is now a fastify request, not an `IncomingMessage`.
 The payload is by default a stream.
 If the `parseAs` option is used in `addContentTypeParser`, then `payload` reflects the option value (string or buffer).

-The old signatures `fn(req, [done])` or `fn(req, payload, [done])` (where `req` is `IncomingMessage`) are still supported but deprecated.
+The old signatures `fn(req, [done])` or `fn(req, payload, [done])` (where `req` is `IncomingMessage`) are still supported but are deprecated.

 ### Changed TypeScript support